input-output-hk/plutus-pioneer-program/docs/alonzo/always_succeeds_script.rst

     --------------------------------------------------------------------------------------
     7678d8d6b95ed026d7c690fb53419bdaa580cb00c56450ac3bd97712dd71ca4e     0        1000000000 lovelace + TxOutDatumHashNone

-The following command will try to get 1000000 lovelace from the script using fees of ``100000000`` and a datum of ``6666``, which is the correct datum.
+The following command will try to get the UTxO from the script using a datum of ``6666``, which is the correct datum.

 .. code:: bash

-    ./getFromScript.sh 10000000 AlwaysSucceeds 6666 wallet1
+    ./getFromScript.sh AlwaysSucceeds 6666 wallet1
     ============================================================================================
     Select Script UTxO
     ============================================================================================